cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 e.g., the Privacy Pass protocol {{PrivacyPass}}, wherein this VOPRF is used to generate one-time authentic tokens to bypass CAPTCHA challenges.

-This document is structured as follows:
+This document introduces a VOPRF protocol built on Elliptic Curves, called ECVOPRF.
+It describes the protocol, its security properties, and provides preliminary test vectors for experimentation.
+This rest of document is structured as follows:

 - Section {{background}}: Describe background, related related, and use cases of VOPRF protocols.
 - Section {{properties}}: Discuss security properties of VOPRFs.